The Great Dunhuang: Part One (episodes 1–12)

-Part One is set in the Jingyou era (1034–1038) of the reign of Emperor Renzong in the Song dynasty.
-The Kingdom of Khotan is conquered by the Kara-Khanid Khanate.
-Meiduo, a Khotan princess, flees to Dunhuang to join her elder sister, Zhenniang.
-Along the way, she meets Li Yuanhao, the ambitious Western Xia ruler who desires to dominate the western regions of China.
+Part One is set between 1034 and 1038 during the Song dynasty.
+After the Kingdom of Khotan is conquered by the Kara-Khanid Khanate, the Khotan princess Meiduo flees to Dunhuang to join her elder sister, Zhenniang.
+Along the way, she meets Li Yuanhao, the ambitious ruler of Western Xia.
 Li, who has been eyeing Dunhuang for a long time, plans to make use of the princess to seize control of the city.
-He sends his general Wangrong to escort Meiduo to Dunhuang and pass a message to Cao Shunde, the governor of Dunhuang.
-Li asks Cao for permission to allow his army to pass through Dunhuang, so that he can help Meiduo take revenge by attacking the Kara-Khanid Khanate.
-Li is actually plotting to take over Dunhuang once his army enters the city.
+He sends his general Wangrong to escort Meiduo to Dunhuang and pass a message to Cao Shunde, the governor of Dunhuang appointed by the Song government.
+Wangrong, speaking on Li's behalf, requests permission for the Western Xia army to pass through Dunhuang so that they can help Meiduo take revenge by attacking the Kara-Khanid Khanate.
+In truth, Li is plotting to take over Dunhuang once his army enters the city.